lana Buckley

 IMPORTANT RULE

-Before using any facial massager, it is essential to thoroughly cleanse the skin.
-After completing the massage, apply a nourishing mask or cream to the face and neck.
-Drink a glass of warm water to help eliminate toxins from the body.
+Before using a facial massager, it is important to thoroughly cleanse your skin.
+After the massage, apply a nourishing mask or cream to your face and neck.
+Drinking a glass of warm water afterwards can help the body flush out toxins.

-Before beginning to use mechanical facial massagers, it is important to consider both indications and contraindications.
-It is recommended to consult a professional aesthetician to determine your type of age-related changes, skin condition, and to correctly focus the massage techniques.
+Before starting to use mechanical facial massagers, it’s important to consider both their benefits and any potential contraindications.
+It is advisable to consult a qualified aesthetician to determine your skin type, condition, and the nature of any age-related changes.
+This will help ensure that the massage techniques are applied correctly.

-These beauty gadgets are suitable for anyone wishing to improve their facial skin condition.
-However, they are contraindicated in cases of active acne flare-ups, wounds, abrasions, dermatitis, colds, enlarged lymph nodes, neoplasms, couperose skin, rosacea, and individual intolerance.
+These tools can be beneficial for anyone looking to enhance their skin’s condition.
+However, they should not be used if you are experiencing active acne flare-ups, wounds, abrasions, dermatitis, colds, swollen lymph nodes, neoplasms, couperose skin, rosacea, or have individual sensitivities.

 Facial Massage Lines: